 The average daytime summer temperature at sea level is 85 degrees F. (29.4 C,) while the average daytime winter temperature is 78 degrees (25.6 C).
-Cooler conditions are common in the upper elevations and winter storms (though rare
+Cooler conditions are common in the upper elevations and winter storms (though rare) do occur.

 November through April bring the heaviest rains to Hawaii, however rainfall amounts vary each and every year due to moisture levels, individual island topography and many other variables.